BMW iX3 SUV - MPG, running costs & CO2

-Like the e-tron, the iX3 also supports rapid 150kW charging at compatible public locations, topping the battery up to 80% in just 34 minutes.
+Like the e-tron, the iX3 also supports rapid 150kW charging at compatible public locations, topping the battery up to 80% in just 27 minutes.
 The Mercedes and Jaguar can be topped up at around 100kW, so take longer to recharge.
-A home charge using a 7kW wallbox should take under 12 hours.
+A home charge using a 7kW wallbox should take under 12 hours and it's also possible to charge using a three-phase 11kW charger.
 On our test drive, it also appeared to be very efficient, returning up to 2.7mi/kWh despite wintry weather conditions.
 In our hands the EQC and e-tron return more like 2.0 to 2.2mi/kWh in normal driving.

 As with any electric vehicle, the iX3 has the potential to significantly reduce running costs for the owner, and we particularly enjoyed one new feature for its energy recuperation system.
 Like most new EVs, the braking effect of the electric motor can be increased, and with practice it's possible to drive the iX3 in traffic with almost no use of the brakes.
 However, BMW has also added an ‘Adaptive’ setting, which automatically adjusts the recuperation to match the car ahead, a bit like adaptive cruise control for braking alone.
 It works well, carefully adjusting the regenerative effect to match cars in front, even when they modulate their deceleration.

-The insurance band for the iX3 hasn't been announced yet but it's likely to be fairly high.
-We say this because its rivals are all costly to insure, with the I-Pace in group 49 out of 50 and the Audi e-tron in the very top group.
-However, the iX3 is the least powerful of the group, so could be a few groups lower.
+The insurance band for the iX3 is high, sitting in group 44 out of 50.
+However, its rivals are all costly to insure, with the I-Pace in group 49 out of 50 and the Audi e-tron in the very top group.
+The fact the iX3 is the least powerful model of the group seems to make the difference here.